 The data is analyzed by first calculating the difference in first and second time periods, and then subtracting the average gain (or difference) in the control group from the average gain (or difference) in the treatment group.

-When doing a difference in difference method analysis we assume that the composition of the groups being studied are stable over the time period we are concerned about.
-We also assume there are no spillover effects, the amount of treatment or intervention given is not determined by the outcome, and that both groups being studied have parallel trends in their outcome– i.e., if no treatment was given, the difference between the data from the two groups would have a consistent difference over time.
+When doing a DiD method analysis we assume that the composition of the groups being studied are stable over the time period we are concerned about.
+We also assume there are no spillover effects, the amount of treatment or intervention given is not determined by the outcome, and that both groups being studied have parallel trends in their outcome—i.e., if no treatment was given, the difference between the data from the two groups would have a consistent difference over time.

 That said, the DiD method does have limitations because of its many assumptions.
-To use the difference in differences method you need both baseline data and a non-intervention group.
-You also shouldn’t use it:
+To use the method you need both baseline data and a non-intervention group.
+You also shouldn’t use it if:

-- if the amount of treatment is determined by the baseline outcome
+- The amount of treatment is determined by the baseline outcome

-- if the comparison groups have different trends in their outcomes
+- The comparison groups have different trends in their outcomes

-- if the composition of the groups being studied are not stable
+- The composition of the groups being studied are not stable

-Columbia University Population Health Methods: Difference in Difference Estimation.
+Columbia University Population Health Methods: DiD Estimation.
 Retrieved from

 https://www.mailman.columbia.edu/research/population-health-methods/difference-difference-estimation on July 21, 2018.